rabblerouser/docs/README.md

 # Rabble Rouser docs

-This repository stores all the product documentation for Rabble Rouser.
-[Check it out via the wiki](https://github.com/rabblerouser/docs/wiki).
+This repository stores all our product documentation for Rabble Rouser.

+You can read it all via the wiki [here](https://github.com/rabblerouser/docs/wiki).
+Have fun!